 The Stakes for Researchers

 If you’re a graduate student or a seasoned professor, your career trajectory often hinges on where you publish.
-A journal with a strong impact factor can open doors to collaborations, invitations to speak at conferences, and even promotion panels that weigh publication venues heavily.
+That said, a journal with a strong impact factor can open doors to collaborations, invitations to speak at conferences, and even promotion panels that weigh publication venues heavily.
 Conversely, a low‑impact outlet might mean fewer citations, less visibility, and a slower climb up the academic ladder.

 The Bigger Picture for Industry